MannyPhantom/zenith/ZENITH_MATCHING_GUIDE.md

-# Zenith Matching System - Technical Documentation
+# Katana Matching System - Technical Documentation

 ## Overview
-The Zenith Matching System is a sophisticated candidate-job matching algorithm that analyzes multiple factors to calculate a compatibility score between candidates and job positions.
+The Katana Matching System is a sophisticated candidate-job matching algorithm that analyzes multiple factors to calculate a compatibility score between candidates and job positions.

 ## How It Works

 ### Scoring Algorithm
-The Zenith Match Score is calculated using a weighted average of four key components:
+The Katana Match Score is calculated using a weighted average of four key components:

 1. **Skills Match (40% weight)**
    - Compares candidate skills against required and preferred job skills